Child Proofing is a Must for Baby’s Safety

 Over 12,000 children under the age of 19 die each year in the United States alone from unintentional injury.

 As parents, we try so hard to protect our kids by child proofing our homes.
-Everyone knows how to put safety gates on the stairs, cover power outlets, and place hazardous items out of reach of curious toddlers.
+Everyone knows how to put safety gates on the stairs, cover power outlets, and place hazardous items like dishwasher pods and stain removers out of reach of curious toddlers.

 But even the most safety conscious parents may miss something.
 Here are some of the most common child proofing mistakes.

 Common Child Proofing Mistakes (and What to Do About Them)